Red5d/pushbullet-bash/README.md

-This is a Bash interface to the PushBullet API.
+This is a Bash interface to the PushBullet API (https://www.pushbullet.com/).

 It can list your available devices and push different types of data to them.